Our Genealogy Helper

 Using information that we've taken from the Chronicling America website, we've identified 31 newspapers that have been published in the area around Ward.

-Although we're unaware of any newspapers that were published in the immediate area of Ward, there are papers which were published within 30 miles [48.3 km]<4>.
+Although we're unaware of any newspapers that were published in the immediate area of Ward, there are papers which were published within 30 miles [48.3 km]<3>.
 A list of those papers, sorted by paper name, can be found on the Extended Newspaper List for Ward.

 Websites to Help With Your Genealogy Research ...

-When we do our genealogical research, we start with the websites from Cyndi's List, FamilySearch and Genealogy Trails.
-These websites either offer the information directly or else point to where you can find it.
+When we do our genealogical research, we first turn to the websites from Cyndi's List, FamilySearch and Genealogy Trails.
+These helpful websites offer the information directly or else point to where you can find it.
 Their information is open to everyone.

 To help you get started, the following links will take you to the pages that are relevant to Ward: